 More about Me

 Welcome!
-I'm an artist, art teacher, amateur genealogist, gardening, photography and sewing enthusiast, animal and wildlife advocate and independent researcher in Virginia.
+I'm an artist, art teacher, amateur genealogist, photography and sewing enthusiast, and animal and wildlife advocate in Virginia.

 I've lived in this general area most of my life and I used to hang out--as a teenager--at the private school where I now teach.
 I guess this shows that I haven't strayed too far from home over the years!
 I was one of "those" types during high school--you know, the art, music, drama, literary magazine, philosophy club sort.
 I really haven't strayed too far from "home" over the years in those ways, either!